oliverjam/learn-react-testing/README.md

 Create a file in `utils/` called `jadenCase.test.js`, then write two tests:

 1. Check that the helper capitalises the first letter of a single word
 1. Check that it capitalises the first letter of every word in a lowercase sentence

----

-### Part Two: Testing React components
+## Part Two: Testing React components

 So how do we test React components?
 We're going to try and test them as closely to how they'll really be used as possible.
 That means rendering them in a "DOM" and firing events to test user interaction.

-#### jsdom
+### `jsdom`

 Jest comes with [jsdom](https://github.com/jsdom/jsdom) set-up.
 This is a Node implementation of most of the browser APIs needed to interact with the DOM.
 This means we can treat our Jest environment as if it were a browser.

-#### React Testing Library
+### React Testing Library

 We'll be using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) (RTL) to render our React components to jsdom, fire events and find things on the "page".

-#### Rendering
+### Rendering

 We can render our components to jsdom using RTL's [`render`](https://testing-library.com/docs/@testing-library/react/api#render) method.